chombo-discharge/chombo-discharge/doc/sphinx/source/GettingStarted.rst

 Setting up your environment
 ___________________________

-In Chombo,the system information is supplied through a file known as Make.defs.local, which resides in the Chombo library itself.
+In `Chombo`,the system information is supplied through a file known as Make.defs.local, which resides in the `Chombo` library itself.
 This file contains a number of build settings, such as dimension, compilers, paths to HDF5 and so on.
-The file itself is in Chombo/lib/mk/Make.defs.local.
+The configuration file is /lib/mk/Make.defs.local in your `Chombo` folder.
 The build parameters can also be controlled through the command line.

-Here are what configuration variables that are used on the ``fram`` supercomputer
+Here are the configuration variables that have been used used on the ``fram`` supercomputer

 .. code-block:: c++